 Postsecondary Programs for Students with I/DD

-What it Does: This program supports grants to institutions of higher education to improve their ability to provide a quality postsecondary education for students with intellectual disabilities.
+This program supports grants to institutions of higher education to improve their ability to provide a quality postsecondary education for students with intellectual disability.
 In October 2010, 27 Transition Programs for Students with Intellectual Disabilities into Higher Education (TPSIDs) were funded.
-Grantees in the program develop innovative teaching methods and other strategies to enhance the skills and abilities of postsecondary faculty and administrators in working with students who have intellectual disabilities.
+Grantees in the program develop innovative teaching methods and other strategies to enhance the skills and abilities of postsecondary faculty and administrators in working with students who have intellectual disability.
 The Department of Education proposed in its 2012 budget to consolidate the TPSIDs into the Fund for the Improvement of Postsecondary Education(FIPSE).
 Additional funding was requested for the FIPSEs but no funding was requested for the TPSIDs.

 Department of Education Information Page